ucsb-cs184-f24/team12-remi/docs/DESIGN.md

 # UX Considerations and User Flows
 ![Remi User Workflows](https://github.com/user-attachments/assets/6894b955-8ead-4750-8424-d51d01f51903)
 We wanted to use a consistent theme of beige and green through our components and different page backgrounds.
 We used Figma to start designing different pages like the home screen, login/create account, and more.
-Attached below is the link:
 <img width="545" alt="Screen Shot 2024-11-20 at 2 38 21 PM" src="https://github.com/user-attachments/assets/35bc9fb0-cc92-40cd-80d2-18a72d7d1913">

 # External Resources